smintio/Portals-Components-SDK/Examples/Frontend/README.md

 Good starting point is our [Hello world](ui-example-hello-world-1/) example.

-This [component](ui-example-hello-world-1//src//PortalsUiComponent.vue) is pretty basic.
+The [component](ui-example-hello-world-1//src//PortalsUiComponent.vue) is pretty basic.
-It can only display colored static text once added to a page.
+It can display colored static text once added to a page.

 The source follows established Vue.js structure practices by containing a template, typescript, and css sections.

 `PortalsUiComponent` is annotated with custom attributes which contribute to the component description in a Smint.io meaningful way.

 ```javascript